MV George Prince ferry disaster: SS Frosta

-Transatlantic voyage and up the river

 The Frosta departed empty from Rotterdam, the Netherlands on October 4, bound for Baton Rouge, Louisiana.
 The voyage was uneventful.
-At the Southwest Pass of the Mississippi River, on the night of October 19, the Frosta took aboard her the first of three pilots to guide her up the river.
+At the Southwest Pass of the Mississippi River, on the night of October 19, the Frosta took aboard the first of three pilots to guide her up the river.
 The pilot at the time of the collision was Nicholas Colombo, a member of the New Orleans-Baton Rouge Steamship Pilots Association, and the third pilot aboard the ship for the journey upstream.
 Colombo directed the ship take a speed equivalent to 12 mph upstream, his preferred speed.
 The crew ordered a speed of "half ahead", which gave them a forward momentum of 11.4 mph, stemming a current of 1.1 mph.

 When the ship was about a mile below the Luling–Destrehan ferry crossing, the pilot saw a ferry cross from the West Bank to the East Bank of the river.
 This was the MV Ollie K. Wilds, which worked the route along with the George Prince.
 At this time, the ship was on the west side of the channel, and was passing two ships moored to grain elevators on the East Bank of the river.